9999years/uni2esky/readme.md

     ./maze.py | uni2esky.py | lpr -l

-### `dat.py` (and `regen_map.py` and `eskymap.py`)
+### `uni2esky.dat` (and `uni2esky.regen_map` and `uni2esky.eskymap`)

 Not really a script.
 Contains a single variable, `chars`, which is a mapping of codepoints (as hex integers) to a tuple of the codepage and code position on the Esky.
 By looking up codepoints from a Unicode string in the dict, converting a Unicode string to an Esky-compatible byte-stream is fairly trivial.
 Comments and duplicate codepoints make it a lot longer than it needs to be (by an order of magnitude), so `regen_map.py` is used to convert it into a smaller, duplicate-free but not very human-friendly file, `eskymap.py`.

+Do **not** import `dat` **ever** — always use `eskymap` if necessary, but generally only `uni2esky` is useful — `eskymap` is just the infra.

-### `list_chars.py`
+### `uni2esky.list_chars`

 Prints all the characters in `eskymap.py`.
 There are about 950 as of the writing of this text.

     $ ./list_chars.py